ConsciousCode/Espresso/README.md

-**Espresso** is a language combining the best elements of Javascript, Lua, Python, Ruby, and Lisp with a few novel ideas thrown into the mix.
+**Espresso** is a language combining the best elements of Javascript, Lua, Python, Ruby, Scala, and Lisp with a few novel ideas thrown into the mix.
 It is meant to be fast, lightweight, easy to read, and easy to write.

 This codebase was forked from [Esprima](https://github.com/jquery/esprima) to help jumpstart the language's design.
 Esprima is 1.) in JS, 2.) relatively small and easy to understand, and 3.) parses JS, which has a large amount of syntactic and semantic overlap with Espresso.